phidatahq/phidata/README.md

 > We understand that these aren't the most accurate benchmarks, but we are planning on publishing accuracy, reliability and performance benchmarks running on Github actions in the coming weeks.

+## Cursor Setup

+When building Agno agents, using the Agno docs as a documentation source in Cursor is a great way to get started.

+1. In Cursor, go to the settings or preferences section.
+2. Find the section to manage documentation sources.
+3. Add `https://docs.agno.com` to the list of documentation URLs.
+4. Save the changes.

+Now, Cursor will have access to the Agno documentation.

 ## Documentation, Community & More examples

 - Docs: <a href="https://docs.agno.com" target="_blank" rel="noopener noreferrer">docs.agno.com</a>